ansys/pyansys-geometry/doc/source/user_guide/shapes.rst

 Sketch
 *******

-In PyGeometry, a `Sketch` is a class used to build 2D basic shape elements.
+In PyGeometry, a :class:`Sketch() <ansys.geometry.core.sketch>` is a class used to build 2D basic shape elements.
 PyGeometry Sketch contains two fundamental constructs:

 * Edges - a connection between two or more Point2D along a particular path.
 It represents open shapes such as arc, lines.
 * Faces - a set of edges that enclose a surface representing closed shapes such as circle, triangle and so on.

-To get initialize the sketch, first you can specify the :class:`Plane() <ansys.geometry.core.math.plane>` which represent a plane in space, from which other PyGeometry objects can be located.
+To get initialize the sketch, first you can specify the :class:`Plane() <ansys.geometry.core.math.plane>` which represents a plane in space, from which other PyGeometry objects can be located.

 You can initialize the sketch by: